ESP-Number-One/RacketReady/README.md

    credentials you use for that.

 2. cd into the repo `cd MatchyoSports`
+3. Build the project `yarn build`
-3. Run the dev servers `yarn dev`
+4. Run the dev servers `yarn dev`
-4. Check out the result at [http://localhost:3000]
+5. Check out the result at [http://localhost:3000]

 ### Other useful commands